Shopify Free Trial (2023) — 90 Days Version / Dropshipping Starter Kit

 Why is the Shopify trial only 3 days in length?

-Shopify’s trial length and structure is definitely unusual by comparison to those of its partners.
+Shopify’s trial length and structure is definitely unusual by comparison to those of its competitors.
 It’s likely that the company has settled on the 3 day limit plus $1 per month offer based on looking at conversion rates and establishing that this proposition generates the most Shopify subscriptions.
-In fairness to the company, however, the $1 per month for three months offer does provide merchants with a lot of value too and effectively lets them use the platform for a very long time for virtually no cost.
+In fairness to the company, however, the $1 per month for a month offer does provide merchants with a lot of value too and effectively lets them use the platform for a reasonable amout of time for virtually no cost.

 What are the main alternatives to Shopify?